 Happy Monday!
 I hope everyone had a good Father’s Day weekend.
 Summer is in full swing, with swimming, baseball, bbqs, nights on the patio, lightning bugs…ahhhh.
 And I’m starting to hear fireworks, a definite sign of summer.
 Today is #45 in my series, Girls Want Pearls, and I have a patriotic décor project to show you.
 It’s a play on my previous post here.
 I’m going to show you how to make Pearl and Bead Sparkler Sprays for your July 4th table or buffet.

-br> The supply list is short: 20 gauge wire, pearls, red beads, blue beads, foil, glitter and glue.
+The supply list is short: 20 gauge wire, pearls, red beads, blue beads, foil, glitter and glue.
 I have actually taken vintage mercury bead sprays and modified them but I’ll show you how to make them from scratch.

-To create a bouquet of this size (2 sprays): Start by cutting 8 pieces of wire, approx. 14 inches in length.
+Start by cutting 8 pieces of wire, approx. 14 inches in length.
 Twist 4 pieces of wire together approx. 6 inches from the bottom to form a wire spray.
 Thread the beads and pearls on, in solid or alternating patterns.
 Repeat steps to make the second spray.

-Cap them at the top with foil using the method shown here: The above bouquet is 4 sprays.
 That’s it!
 You can make several sprays and place them as centerpieces or to beautify your buffet table.

 Next week’s pearl post hint: Mind your business